 In almost all editing forms we have common fields like the ones shown in the image.
 Basically, the fields name and comment are present in all forms and the rest will be visible depending on the type of the object being handled.
-Bold field names with a red asterisk indicate required attributes and the user should inform values for them otherwise the code generation will fail.
+Bold field names with a red asterisk indicate required attributes and the user must inform values for them otherwise the code generation will fail.

 +-*/ <> =~!@#%^&|‘? (details at PostgreSQL documentation).